ihash22/spring-petclinic/readme_devops.md

 ## SonarQube Setup

-* Added SonarQube to the docker-compose.yml file and created a shared network called devops-petclinic-network so that the two containers can communicate.
+* Add SonarQube to the docker-compose.yml file and create a shared network called devops-petclinic-network so that the two containers can communicate.

 ```
 docker-compose.yml